Mel Profit

-Mel Profit (born July 30, 1941 in New York, New York) was a football player in the CFL for six years.
-He was selected originally by the Los Angeles Rams in the 1963 NFL Draft.
+Mel Profit (born July 30, 1941) is an American former professional Canadian football player who played in the Canadian Football League (CFL) for six years.
+He was selected originally by the Los Angeles Rams in the 1963 NFL draft.
 He starred as a tight end for the Toronto Argonauts.

-Mel authored a book entitled For Love, Money and Future Considerations which gave a player's view of the CFL.
+Profit authored a book entitled For Love, Money and Future Considerations which gave a player's view of the CFL.
 The book chronicled the 1971 season in which the Toronto Argonauts played in the Grey Cup, losing to the Calgary Stampeders.